Economic Empowerment Project for Women and Girls with Disabilities

-Women and Girls Disabilities (WGDs) are discriminated and excluded from employment and economic opportunities, and are among the poorest in their communities.
+Women and Girls with Disabilities (WGDs) are discriminated against and excluded from employment and economic opportunities and are among the poorest in their communities.
 They do not own what they produce because the land belongs to their family members.
 They lack the required collateral to enable them secure credit for investment, and the majorities are single mothers without any source of income.
-Their children starve and end up on the streets, hence, a social problem to society.
+Their children starve and end up on the streets, hence, a social problem for society.
 Financial service providers and employers are hesitant to take on WGDs even when they qualify for the job because they equate disability to inability to perform.

 WGDs live in a series of unstable relationships because society considers them less eligible partners.
 Men do not want to identify with WGDs in public; they just crawl to their houses at night only to satisfy their sexual desires.
 This exposes them to unwanted pregnancies and sexually transmitted diseases; and as such, they cannot engage in productive work because of poor health.
 This poses a risk of falling deeper into poverty and despair.
 WGDs do not have legal options when relationships turn violent.
 The project seeks to promote economic independence and improved livelihoods among Women and Girls with Disabilities in Iganga District.

-The successful student should have a background of Social Sciences, Social Work and Social Administration, Development Studies or Education, with good interpersonal skills, and ability to work and lead a team.
-English language is preferred for communication, and translation will be done by IDIWA staff or any other from the community.
+The successful student should have a background in Social Sciences, Social Work and Social Administration, Development Studies or Education, with good interpersonal skills, and the ability to work and lead a team.
+The English language is preferred for communication, and translation will be done by IDIWA staff or any other from the community.
 Applicants will be required to submit a CV as well as go through a phone interview for the vetting process before your placement is confirmed.

 Description of Community Partner:

-IDIWA’s mission is to empower Women and Girls with Disabilities, and other vulnerabilities to maximize their potential and improve their standard of living.
-IDIWA visualizes an inclusive society in which human rights, citizenship and potential of Women, People with Disabilities, and other vulnerable groups are respected, the overall goal of IDIWA is to improve the quality of life of Women People with Disabilities, and other vulnerable groups in Uganda.
+IDIWA’s mission is to Empower Women and Girls with Disabilities, and other vulnerabilities to maximize their potential and improve their standard of living.
+IDIWA visualizes an inclusive society in which human rights, citizenship, and potential of Women, People with Disabilities, and other vulnerable groups are respected, the overall goal of IDIWA is to improve the quality of life of Women People with Disabilities, and other vulnerable groups in Uganda.